louis-langholtz/pyspellcode/README.md

 # pyspellcode
-Python script for using `clang` and `hunsepll` for spell checking source code comments.
+Python script for using `clang` and `hunspell` for spell checking source code comments.

 This script parses the [AST dump](http://clang.llvm.org/docs/IntroductionToTheClangAST.html) output from `clang` and runs words found in comment nodes through `hunspell`.
 It's not perfect, but it's completely IDE independent.
 It just needs `clang` and `hunspell`.
 So it should be usable in continuous integration environments like [Travis CI](https://travis-ci.org).